PromptFerret/promptferret.github.io/docs/Characters/Nyx.md

 	 * Knows some other Changelings like Bianca and Aurora
 	 * Lives in a city in the Feywild, there are changelings there (NPC)
 	 * Got frozen by an ice dragon?
+	 * Is one of Pykzh's partners?
+Blew a kiss to them?
  * Athena Befrielse
 	 * Friend of Solo
+ * Luna Rugaru
+	 * Hates Strahd
+	 * Alergic to silver
+	 * Has a sister who had issues with Strahd
+ * Draven Gloomshaper
+	 * New here
+	 * Musical salesman
+	 * Shop was looted
+	 * Got transported here in a portal
+	 *